Wesztman/Wesztman/README.md

 <h2 align="center">Who is this guy?</h2>
 <h5 align="center">❄ A software/DevOps engineer from Sweden ❄ <br><br>
  I've spent most of my career working on software development of autonomous forklifts and other autonomous material handling vehicles. <br><br>

-  I´ve always had an interest in automating tasks, scalable architecture and engineering efficiency and as of 2022 I'm now working solely with DevOps solutions. <br><br> 🥳 <br> <br> Developing pipelines, automations, working with packaging and release flows as well as deployments and automated testing. </h5>
+ Realizing how much time was wasted as a developer I grew more and more interested in automating manual tasks and software engineering efficiency overall.
+This made me change career path and pitch myself on becoming a full fledged DevOps person. <br>In my current role a spend the days developing pipelines, automations, working with packaging and release flows as well as deployments, automated testing and overall tooling for my developer colleagues. </h5>
 </p>

 <p>